schristakis/Pluto-SDR/Softwares & Frameworks/SDR Sharp/README.md

 - Open the FrontEnds.xml, located in the SDR# folder and paste the line below before the last line ( </frontendPlugins>)

--Then run SDR# and it wil support Pluto as well.
+- Then run SDR# and Pluto SDR will be supported as well.